Job Title: Chief Physician (ENT) & Otolaryngology Specialist

 Located at the small flap in front of the ear canal.
 The piercing pain chart ranks this as moderate pain.

-• Why tragus piercings hurt more than the lobe:
+- Why tragus piercings hurt more than the lobe:

 The tragus is thick and nerve-sensitive.
-You may feel pressure during piercing.
+You may feel pressure during piercing. - Best practices for healing:

-Heals in 3–6 months.
+Heals in 3โ6 months.
 Avoid earbuds and be gentle during cleaning.

 4. Conch Piercing (High Pain)